|

 - GOBNET:

-Variant of Irish Gobnait, possibly meaning "little
+Variant spelling of Irish Gobnait, possibly meaning "little

 smith."